 Not to mention you’ll also get to see the most incredible wildlife, including polar bears, walruses and if you’re lucky you may be able to glimpse the humpback whales breaching and slapping their huge tails against the water.

 Top tip: We’d recommend you don’t get too close to those polar bears.
 We hear their teeth are pretty sharp!

 Cross Country Skiing

-If you’re a fan of skiing, then try doing it cross country through the crisp Arctic snow.
+If you’re a fan of skiing, then try doing it cross-country through the crisp Arctic snow.
 This is no easy ski down the slopes of the alps, as there are no ski lifts to get to the top of those steep slopes!
-The roots of this type of skiing go as far back as 600 BCE and is still used as a form of transportation by some of the locals today, so you can get a taste for native life as you whizz around!
+The roots of this type of skiing go as far back as 600 BCE and are still used as a form of transportation by some of the locals today, so you can get a taste of native life as you whizz around!

 Snow shoeing is another early form of transportation which has now evolved into a recreational activity.
 It has proved quite popular due to how easy it is to pick up, simply slip on your snow shoes and away you go (pretty much)!
 It’s much easier than hiking, due to the fact your feet won’t slip all the way into the snow.

 If you prefer something a little more old school then go for a walk or hike.
 You’ll have the chance to visit the most stunning lookout peaks which are easily accessible on foot, so it doesn’t require you to over-exert yourself.
 After all, how often do you have the chance to walk in snow that hasn’t been trodden on by another soul?